partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 1. Open a terminal and navigate to the `partiql-cli` folder we created when we extracted `partiql-cli.zip`.
 1. Run the executable `partiql` file, by typing `./partiql` and hit enter.
-This should start the \SqlName REPL and should look like this
+This should start the PartiQL REPL and should look like this

 ```
 Welcome to the PartiQL REPL!
 PartiQL>
 ```

-## Testing the \SqlName REPL
+## Testing the PartiQL REPL

-Let's write a simple query to verify that our \SqlName REPL is working.
+Let's write a simple query to verify that our PartiQL REPL is working.
 At the `PartiQL>` prompt type

 ```
 PartiQL> SELECT * FROM [1,2,3]